pipobscure/pipobscure/temporal-2019-10/README.md

  - the benefit of all-round type(s) is wiped out by unexpected behaviour
  - programmers are free to combine as they they need
  - making explicit choices is better than unexpected consequences
+ - canonical practice can be advised via MDN etc.

 > **Drop combination type and encourage programmers to make explicit choices**